J-Pitts/J-Pitts.github.io/index.md

 [Data Preprocessing Improvement In Machine Learning Accuracy](https://J-Pitts.github.io)

-My goal was to see how data preprocessing could improve machine learning results.
+My goal was to see how data preprocessing using OneHotEncoder and MinMaxScaler could improve machine learning results.
 I plotted a correlation matrix to check correlation issues, and ran my processed data through different machine learning models with a plotted confusion matrix for each.

 <img src="images/CorrelationMatrix.png?" width="300" height="250"/> <img src="images/LogisticRegressionConfusionMatrix.png?" width="300" height="250"/>